soworksl2/noblivion_specification/specs/datetime_and_datetimes_functions_format.md

 first of all the structure ever will be (year-month-day hour:minutes:seconds [PM | AM]). but there are a lot of variations.

-the year ever should be written comple, the month and day can or not contain a starting '0'. e.g.
+the year ever should be written complete, the month and day can or not contain a starting '0'. e.g.

 ```
 2024-7-5